TRP-web/irregular-verbs-back/README.md

-# back-end application that can help you to learn irregular verbs
+# back-end of application that can help you to learn irregular verbs

 ## This project use